testflows/TestFlows-WebSite/source/machine/legal/terms-of-service.md

 of assets.
 Neither party is liable for delay due to events beyond reasonable control (except payment obligations).
 The parties are independent contractors.
 We may notify you via the Services or your account email.
-You may notify us at `legal@testflows.com`, `abuse@testflows.com` for abuse, or by mail to the address below.
+You may notify us at `legal@testflows.com`, or `abuse@testflows.com` for abuse.
 Third-party services (including Stripe) are governed by their own terms; we are not responsible for services we do not control.
 We may identify you as a customer by name and logo unless you opt out by emailing `legal@testflows.com`.
 If these Terms are translated, the English version controls to the extent permitted by law.

 ## 17. Contact

 Katteli Inc.
-110 Didsbury Rd
-Kanata, ON K2T 0C2
-Canada

 Support: `support@testflows.com`
 Legal: `legal@testflows.com`